Public Holidays in India 2026 – National, Hindu, Islamic & Regional Days

 Which holidays are universally observed in India?

-Do Islamic holidays shift year to year?
+Do Islamic holidays change every year?

-What’s the difference between compulsory and restricted holidays?
+What is the difference between compulsory and restricted holidays?

 Conclusion